 Acute myeloid leukaemia

-The recommended dose is 500 mg ivosidenib (2 x 250 mg tablets) taken orally once daily.
+The recommended dose is 500 mg ivosidenib (2 x 250 mg tablets) taken orally once daily on days 1-28 of each cycle.

-Ivosidenib should be started on Cycle 1 Day 1 in combination with azacitidine at 75 mg/m2 of body surface area, intravenously or subcutaneously, once daily on Days 1-7 of each 28-day cycle.
+Ivosidenib should be started on cycle 1 day 1 in combination with azacitidine at 75 mg/m2 of body surface area, intravenously or subcutaneously, once daily on days 1-7 of each 28-day cycle.
 The first treatment cycle of azacitidine should be given at 100% of the dose.
 It is recommended that patients be treated for a minimum of 6 cycles.

 For the posology and method of administration of azacitidine, please refer to the full product information for azacitidine.